 Learn More About a Georgetown MBA

 This fall, the MBA program at Georgetown University’s McDonough School of Business established the Dealy Scholarship, a merit-based award for students whose background or experience demonstrate interest in gender equality in the fields of technology, finance, consulting, or other business fields.
 It honors the late John F. Dealy, a longtime professor at the school.

 “Gender equity is important to the future of business — whether in an MBA program or a corporate boardroom, there is tremendous value in diversity and inclusion,” said Prashant Malaviya, senior associate dean for MBA programs at Georgetown McDonough.
 “We are excited to begin awarding the Dealy scholarship to individuals who show a commitment to gender equity in business.”

-All applicants to the Full-time MBA program will be considered for the award, which will have varying amounts as the school continues to receive alumni support for the scholarship.
+Applicants to the Full-time MBA program interested in being considered for the award, which will have varying amounts as the school continues to receive alumni support for the scholarship, should complete one short essay question.
 No separate application is required.

 Dealy began teaching in the then-new MBA program in 1982 as a distinguished professor, bringing to the classroom his years of experience in the military, and as a lawyer, business executive, and entrepreneur.
 In the early 80s, he also created The Dealy Strategy Group, a consulting company that provided strategic advice to aerospace, satellite, and communications organizations.

 During those years, he often was voted the MBA program’s “favorite professor” by students who valued his leadership example enough to sign up for his famously rigorous courses.